matine/spiral-workshop/readme.md

 4. Open the `index.html` and `style.css` files in a text editor as you will be working on them.

-5. Any time you make a change to either file, you will need to save and then refresh the screen in the browser to see it take effect.
+5. **Remember!** Any time you make a change to either file, you will need to save it (file save in Visual Studio Code) and then refresh the screen in the browser to see it take effect.

 ## The HTML